Last Updated on November 13, 2023 by Create Better Health

 - Microwave It – Cut squash into slices about 1/4″ thick.
 Arrange slices in a microwaveable baking dish.
 Add 3 tablespoons of water, cover, and cook until tender, 4-7 minutes.
 Stir the squash halfway through cooking time.

 - Steam It – Summer squash can be cooked in a vegetable steamer.
 You can cook it whole, sliced, or diced.
 For whole summer squash, steam for 10-12 minutes.
-For halves or slices, steam 3-5 minutes.
+For halves or slices, steam for 3-5 minutes.

 - Stir-Fry It – Slice or chop squash.
 Spray a heated skillet with non-stick spray.
-Add squash to the pan and stir fry for 3-5 minutes until tender crisp.
+Add squash to the pan and stir fry for 3-5 minutes until tender-crisp.

-- Freeze It – Grate or slice summer squash and place in plastic freezer bags.
-Label the bags and store in the freezer for up to 6 months.
+- Freeze It – Grate or slice summer squash and place it in plastic freezer bags.
+Label the bags and store them in the freezer for up to 6 months.
 When thawed, use in zucchini bread, soups, quiche, or cookies.